efrutos/get_next_line/README.md

 #  <p align="center"> ** 📝 get_next_line** </p>

-The aim of this 42 School project is to output a text line by line to stdout each time the function is called.
+<p align="center"> The aim of this 42 School project is to output a text line by line to stdout each time the function is called. </p>

 ## 📋 Table of Contents